 Welcome to my blog!
 This blog is basically an extension of myself where I ramble on my passions in running and, occasionally, photography.

 I’m based in Kuala Lumpur, Malaysia, managing IT Risk and Control in a financial institution during the day while pursuing my running goals during my spare time.
 I’ve been a runner for most of my life.
 I ran my first half marathon in Penang and completing it in 2:10 when I was 15, on a dare by my father.
 It was until many years later that, to celebrate the birth of my elder son in 2003 (I’ve 2 boys), I ran my first marathon in Singapore.
 It was memorable for all the wrong reasons.
 Under-trained and inexperienced, I suffered like crazy, finishing over 5:35.
 Since then, I’ve run 31 marathons (as of July 2016), 6 50Ks, and an 84K footrace around Penang Island.
 Highlight races include the 2008 ING NYC Marathon, 2012 Tokyo Marathon and the 2014 Nagano Marathon.
-After 6 years of trying, I finally dipped below the 4-hour mark during the 2014 Gold Coast Airport Marathon (GCAM16 was my 31st marathon, and 3rd under 4 hours).
+My best Marathon timing so far is 3:47 achieved at the 2017 Gold Coast Airport Marathon, my 32nd marathon, and 4th under 4 hours).
 Having participated in the GCAM since 2011, you’d be correct to say that I’ve fond memories of the place and of course, the race.
 I was appointed as an Event Advocate for the 2015 edition of the Gold Coast Airport Marathon, a role I truly enjoyed.

 One of the most rewarding aspects of running has been the opportunities to guide people of all ages who are new to the sport.
-Other than playing a Saucony Malaysia Ambassadorial role, facilitating group runs such as the RunnersMalaysia Beginners Running Program, the Running Lab weekly group run or the GCAM Team Malaysia-In-Training as well as conducting running clinics allow me to continuously engage runners of all levels.
-Other than this blog, my articles have also appeared in the Malaysian editions of FHM, Men’s Health and Esquire.
+As a past Saucony Malaysia Ambassador (2016-2017), facilitating group runs such as the brand’s running clinics, RunnersMalaysia Beginners Running Program, the Running Lab weekly group run or the ongoing GCAM Team Malaysia-In-Training as well as conducting running clinics, has allowed me to continuously engage runners of all levels.
+Other than this blog, I’ve written guest posts for the Malaysian editions of FHM, Men’s Health and Esquire magazines.

 If you’ve not realized it, I’m a certifiable shoe geek!
 I’m privileged to have worked with major shoe companies in running shoe reviews which I post here.